 There are more than a dozen of coaches serving this route daily, so you never really need to wait more than 45 minutes or so until the next bus leaves.
 The fare is around 80 Baht.

 The way to Phang Nga is similar to the one to Khao Lak.
-You would first leave the airport and drive north along the main road, cross the Sarasin Bridge (which connects Phuket island and the main land) and then straight for another 4 km.
-Here you turn right and drive all the way straight to Phang Nga town (if you go to Khao Lak you would turn left here).
+You would first leave the airport and drive north along the main road, cross the Sarasin Bridge (which connects Phuket island and the main land) and then straight for another 4 km until you reach an intersection.
+Here you turn right and drive all the way straight to Phang Nga Town (if you go to Khao Lak you would turn left here).

 I hope this gives you a good overview of the best ways to get to Phang Nga and Khao Lak from Phuket and if you have done this trip already, please feel free to share your experiences below in the comments section.